001328/wikidev02/index.markdown

 DevOps is organizational change!

-Adoptiong it will affect every aspect of your organisation!
+Adopting it will affect every aspect of your organisation!